18F/join.tts.gsa.gov/README.md

 #### Dates

-- If you want to include the opening date of a job, you can write this into your markdown to have it displayed nicely-formatted, based on the `opens` data at the top of the file:
+- If you want to include the opening date of a job, you can write this into your markdown to have it displayed nicely formatted, based on the `opens` data at the top of the file:

   ```liquid